-The first question in this section asked: What's one big idea you have for improving greater Portland's transportation system?
-(242 responses) The second question in this section asked: with decision-makers about transportation in greater Portland.
+The first question in this section asked: What is one big idea you have for improving the greater Portland region's transportation system over the next five years?
+(242 responses) The second question in this section asked: If you could tell decision-makers one thing about transportation in greater Portland, what would you want them to know?
 (250 responses).
 Among the responses to these two questions, the top themes were the same.

-Transit (163) service (66) and transit infrastructure (68) were most frequently mentioned in comments.
+Transit service (66) and transit infrastructure (68) were most frequently mentioned in comments.
 Most often, participants expressed a desire to see investments in transit frequency, longer operating hours, fewer transfers across the system, and overall improvements to network connectivity (23).
 Other participants described a need for better transit infrastructure including expansion of transit priority lanes, transit stop improvements like better lighting, trash cans, or seating.